-- Six months of creative coaching, or feedback on 30 flash fictions with festival team member, Michael Loveday.
+- Feedback on 30 flash fictions with festival team member, Michael Loveday.

 - Six sessions at one of Jude Higgins’ weekly flash fiction writing series in Bath.
 Or if the time and place is not convenient, six feedback sessions online.